top of page

 “Jesus answered, Thou couldest have no power at all against me, except it were given thee from above: therefore he that delivered me unto thee hath the greater sin.”
 (John 19:11)

-So Jesus slammed the door.
+So, Jesus shut the door.

 “And from thenceforth Pilate sought to release him.”
 (John 19:12)